fc-minecraft/hoc2021-makecode-md/jazz.md

 # Big Band Jazz

 ## Step 1
-The Jazz Musician has lost his trumpet and is using a kazoo instead.
-Code your AGENT to make its way through the maze and collect the trumpet.
+The Jazz Trumpeter has lost his trumpet and is using a kazoo instead.
+Code your AGENT through the maze and collect the trumpet.

 #### ~ tutorialhint